April 2019 Newsletter

-This month’s meeting: March 24th (the 4th Sunday in March NOT the last Sunday) Moosic Presbyterian Church 2:30 pm
+This month’s meeting: April 28th Moosic Presbyterian Church 2:30 pm

-Immediately after the meeting we will view a presentation on Mineral Identification by Professor John Renton of West Virgina University.
+Immediately after the meeting we will view a presentation on geology.

 Future meeting dates:

 May 4th & 5th our own TREASURES OF THE EARTH Rock and Mineral Show – St Joe’s Oblates on Rt 315 in Pittston.
-Please try to make as many meetings as you can.
 Show planning still underway and we need as much help as we can get finding free advertising (or paid advertising if the price is right); Contacting Radio and TV stations; printing and distributing flyers, and we need YOUR IDEAS to help make the show a continuing success.
 And don’t foget to add a notification on your facebook, linkedin or other cyber account.

 We would also like to get in a Field trip this Spring and/or Summer and need everyone’s input to come up with something fun and productive.